openmcp-project/docs/docs/about/design/service-provider.md

 ## Non-Goals

 - `ServiceProviders` are not required to deploy their `DomainService` on `WorkloadClusters`.
 For now, a `DomainService` can be deployed on either a `WorkloadCluster` or `MCPCluster`.
+However, newly developed services should prioritize deploying their workloads on `WorkloadClusters`.
 - Define a `ServiceProvider` model that implements a higher level `API`/`Run` platform concept (e.g., to allow flexible deployment models, e.g. with `ClusterProvider` [kcp](https://github.com/kcp-dev/kcp))

 ## Terminology

-- `End users`: These are the consumers of services provided by an openMCP platform installation.
+- `End Users`: These are the consumers of services provided by an openMCP platform installation.
 They operate on the `OnboardingCluster` and `MCPCluster` (see [deployment model](#deployment-model)).
-- `Operators`: These are either human users or technical systems that are responsible for managing an openMCP platform installation.
+- `Platform Operators`: These are either human users or technical systems that are responsible for managing an openMCP platform installation.
 While they may operate on any cluster, their primary focus is on the `PlatformCluster` and `WorkloadCluster`.

 ## Domain